ConsistencyPlus/ConsistencyPlus/README.md

 ### Will the blocks have CTM support?
 There are currently no plans for CTM in the base mod, however we may add this in the future through either updates, addons, or a resource pack.

+### Will you be making a forge port?
+No, and we do not plan to anytime soon.

+### Can **I** make a forge port?
+We'd prefer if you didn't, but the license allows for it.

 ## How do I contribute?